Creating a Parser

 Figure 46.
 Test Case for a Parser

-Once you have added some tests to your parser, you can click the Run tests button to see the output that your parser produced for each of them.
+Once you have added some tests to your parser, click the Run tests button to see the output that your parser produced for each of them.
 See Figure 47, “Test Case Output after Parsing” for an example.

 Test Case Output after Parsing